fabioc-aloha/LogoScraper/CONTRIBUTING.md

 - Add examples to help users understand new functionality
 - Update the CHANGELOG.md with your changes
 - Consider adding troubleshooting notes if needed
+- **If you change CLI arguments or configuration, update both `src/config.py` and all relevant documentation.**

 ## 🔧 Types of Contributions